Vishal-1004/LeetCode-100/README.md

 # Hi, I'm Vishal Kumar Yadav! 👋
-I have embarked on a mission to conquer 100 Leetcode challenges.
+I have embarked on a mission to conquer 100 Leetcode challenges (in Python).
 To maintain a systematic record of my progress, I am diligently logging all the questions I tackle on a daily basis in this repository.

 ## Index